 The data eviction policy of a database controls what happens when new data exceeds the memory size of a database.
 Typically, such situations require evicting (or deleting) data previously added to the database.

-To control this behavior, change the Data eviction policy setting for a database.
+To control this behavior, edit database details to change the Data eviction policy setting at the database level.

 Available policies